Techtonica/curriculum/web-patterns/web-patterns.md

 ### Common Mistakes / Misconceptions

-- **A webpage doesn't need to use every single web design pattern.
-When deciding which web design patterns to include, focus on using the patterns that enhance your users' experience the most.**
+- **A webpage doesn't need to use every single web design pattern**.
+When deciding which web design patterns to include, focus on using the patterns that enhance your users' experience the most.

 ### Independent Practice